NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 * At present the village has no allotments but if there is a sufficient demand the Parish Council will give this due consideration.

-* There are no medical facilities in Newton Solney but there is a doctor’s surgery in nearby Willington as well as in Burton-on-Trent and a dental surgery in adjacent Repton.
+* There is a Chiropracter in Newton Solney, a doctor’s surgery in nearby Willington as well as in Burton-on-Trent and a dental surgery in adjacent Repton.

 * A defibrillator has been purchased and is located at the Village Hall together with a list of names and contact numbers of trained responders.